mzelem/circle/README.md

 # circle
 Simple Circle Class

-For this lesson your job is to get the tests to pass
+For this lesson your job is to get the tests to pass by adding the missing code to lib/circle.rb

 ## Getting started
 * install required gems